openbroadcaster/openbroadcaster.github.io/install.md

     6. In the web document root, create 'assets' and 'assets/uploads' directories.
 These directories should be writable by the web server.

-    7. The database import includes one user.
-The username is admin.
-The password must be updated:
+    7. The database import includes one user. username is admin.
+The password must be updated.

     /var/www/observer/tools/cli/ob passwd <username>